Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Phonon coupling from experimental data

 which is not possible for the 2D case \cite{Chassagneux2018}.
 Here we obtain $B = 0.66$ (emitter A) and $B= 0.68$ (emitter B) at $T=4$ K, as compared with $B = 0.95$ for InAs QD.
-Moreover, the ratio of the areas under the zero-phonon line and the phonon sideband $A_{\mathrm{ZPL}}$/$A_{\mathrm{PSB}}$ is 0.79 and 0.90 for emitters A and B respectively, indicating that more than half of the light is emitted via the sideband, namely $A_{\mathrm{PSB}}$/($A_{\mathrm{ZPL}}+A_{\mathrm{PSB}}$) is 0.56 for emitter A and 0.53 for emitter B. These observations further demonstrate a strong exciton-phonon coupling for WSe$_2$ QEs.
+The fraction of light emitted via the ZPL, given by $\qty[\int \dd{\omega} \Sigma(\omega)]^{-1} \int \dd{\omega} \Sigma_{\rm ZPL }(\omega) = B^2$, is then 0.44 for emitter A and 0.47 for emitter B, i.e.\ more than half of the light is emitted via the sideband in both cases.
+These observations further demonstrate a strong exciton-phonon coupling for WSe$_2$ QEs.

-Finally, it is worth noticing that we obtain a width $W = \Gamma + \gamma_{\rm pd} + \gamma_{\rm noise}$ in the range 165--773 GHz from the fit.
+Finally, it is worth noticing that we obtain a width $W = \Gamma + \gamma_{\rm pd} + \gamma_{\rm noise}$ in the range 119--986 GHz from the fit.
 However, the spontaneous emission rate $\Gamma$ is estimated to be 0.1--1 GHz from lifetime measurements, while the phonon-induced dephasing $\gamma_{\rm pd}$ is of the order of $10^{-2}$ GHz for these phonon parameters (see discussion in Sec.\ \ref{sec:indist}).
 This indicates that a substantial broadening is caused by other sources of noise such as charge noise, which could be potentially reduced by implementing electrical contacts.